Kalmah: 12 Gauge

 Kalmah's sixth studio album was released in Japan on 24 February 2010, Canada on 2 March, Europe on 3 March and North America on 6 April.

 Recording and mixing took place from May to August at Tico-Tico Studios in Finland, and mastering for the disc took place at the Cutting Room in Sweden.

-The track "Bullets Are Blind" was released in December 2009 on a 2-CD collection included with the 35th anniversary issue of Soundi magazine.
+The track "Bullets Are Blind" was released in December 2009 on a two-CD collection included with the 35th anniversary issue of Soundi magazine.

 In March 2010, 12 Gauge became the first Kalmah album to be released on vinyl.
 The album was mastered for vinyl by Joona Lukala, Noise for Fiction, and released by Svart Records in a limited run of 500 copies.

 Seventh Swamphony

 In 2012, Kalmah finished filming a new music video for their upcoming album, due to be released in 2013.
 The band have kept fans up to date with their process via social networking website Facebook by uploading different photos, as well as a short behind the scenes video from the day of filming their video.
-They also announced that they currently have 6 songs finished, and they plan to enter the studio in January 2013.
+They also announced that they currently have six songs finished, and they plan to enter the studio in January 2013.

 The artwork for their seventh studio album will be created by artist Juha Vuorma, the man also behind the art of Kalmah's first 3 albums.

 In April 2013, it was announced that the band will release their seventh studio album, Seventh Swamphony, on 17 June.

 Palo

-Kalmah's eighth album, Palo, was released on April 6, 2018.
-A single from the album, "Evil Kin" was released on February 9, 2018.
+Kalmah's eighth album, Palo, was released on 6 April 2018.
+A single from the album, "Evil Kin" was released on 9 February 2018.

+Kalmah

+In March 2023, the band announced their self-titled ninth album would be released on 26 May.

 Musical style

-The band's musical style is primarily classified as melodic death metal with their sound including strong influences of power metal, thrash metal and black metal.
-Musically, the band has been compared to fellow Finnish metal acts Children of Bodom, Norther and Wintersun.
+Kalmah was described as a melodic death metal and power metal hybrid, similar to bands like Children of Bodom, Norther and Wintersun.